 Towards zero waste, towards a better tomorrow

 The world around us moves fast and so do we.
 We change the place we call home more often than before, we buy new things and get rid of others at a faster pace than we used to.
-A sofa is suddenly too small, or we get tired of its style.
+A sofa is suddenly too small or we get tired of its style.
 We leave the lights on, even when we’re not home.

 But what if we could all pull together to turn things around?
 At IKEA we’re working hard to do our part and we want to help you do yours.
 We see waste as value.
-It’s embedded in the IKEA DNA to use resources carefully, to create more from less and to optimise our logistic operations.
+It’s embedded in the IKEA DNA to use resources carefully, to create more from less and to optimize our logistic operations.
 Because we know that when we produce less waste, we’ll be able to leave a cleaner, healthier planet to the generations to come.

-70% of the GLANSVIDE quilt filling is obtained from recycled PET plastic.
+GLANSVIDE quilt filling is obtained from recycled PET plastic.

 Re-thinking the way we work

 We think hard about the way we work, from how we choose materials, to how we design, produce, transport, sell and even what happens to our products at the end of their life cycle.

 We’re always looking to find new ways to use renewed and recycled resources as materials, we re-design the production of an existing product to make it more sustainable, and we also try to make products that can be reused, repaired, reassembled and recycled by our customers.
 In addition to this, we always try to save as much energy as possible in our operations.

 TÅNUM is a rug made from leftover fabric from our bed linen production.

 Have you ever tried to build something new out of things you found around your home?
 That’s what we try to do when we develop a new product.
 Looking for ways in which we can be sustainable by using either leftovers from other productions or recycled materials is a hot topic in our design process.
 The result is that you can buy products made from 100% surplus or recycled materials.